 The CDC recommends that organizations develop a multilevel strategy to improve cleaning and disinfecting procedures for non-critical medical equipment, including infusion pumps.
 As part of an overall infusion device management system, standardizing cleaning and reprocessing procedures can preserve functionality, support existing safety features, reduce the risk of pathogen transmission, and keep infusion pumps available for the patients who need them.

 The following suggestions can help streamline that process for the clinical team while promoting safe, effective cleaning and disinfection standards.

-Take a collaborative approach when creating cleaning strategies
+Take a collaborative approach when creating cleaning strategies for medical devices

 Infection control should take the highest priority when determining hospital-specific cleaning standards.
 But protecting the functionality of the equipment should also be part of the discussion.
 And nurses and other clinicians must contribute to conversations about integrating protocols into workflows.

 Involving members from the infection control committee and the biomedical and clinical departments can help solve issues before the team encounters them on the floor.

 Clearly designate responsibility for cleaning and reprocessing tasks

 Use strategy sessions to outline responsibility between nurses, aides, equipment management, and environmental services.